ansgomez/mirocard-contiki-ng/examples/platform-specific/cc26xx/transient-ble/README.md

 ### Aggregate data unit format

 A second data type encodes aggregated data, i.e. averaged and Haar wavelet compressed coefficients.
 Multi-byte data types are stored little endian byte order.
-For the coefficient generation the raw sensor values (temperature in 100th centigrades, humidity in 10th of percents) are averaged without offset conversion and 256 of the average values compressed using Haar wavelet transform.
+For the coefficient generation the raw sensor values (temperature in 100th centigrade, humidity in 10th percent) are averaged without offset conversion and 256 of the average values compressed using Haar wavelet transform.
 Both, temperature (18bit signed) and humidity (14bit signed) coefficients contain additional addition 8 Bits for the index, which is added as MSB to the actual coefficient data.

 *The aggregate indexed coefficient value* (see [data.h:data_encode_aggregate()](data.h))